Choosing and Developing a Young Event Horse

 We understand that choosing your next equine partner can be daunting.
 Some riders simply do not know where to start, especially if they don't have a lot of experience.
 Eventing is a demanding sport that requires a horse to be athletically capable in the three areas of dressage, cross country, and show jumping.
-It is very important to choose the right horse for your performance needs, and that's why we partnered with RW-sponsored rider Stephen Bradley to get his expert insight on what he looks for in a young horse he's considering, specifically for eventing.
-Having competed and coached at high levels in eventing for many years, Stephen definitely knows what to keep an eye out for in a young prospect!
+It is very important to choose the right horse for your performance needs, and that's why we partnered with Olympian Stephen Bradley and five-star event rider Andrea Baxter to get their expert insight on what to look for and how to develop a young event horse.
+Read on for their valuable expert insight on everything from selecting a young horse to breeding your own equine partner!

 Conformation